dashabezik/Morley/README.md

 Initial values of the parameters are set, you should just fix them a little bit if needed.

 >4) If shoot length is less or equal to the seeds maximum width, seeds will give a large contribution to the calculation error.
 If the seeds maximum width is comparable in linear plant parameters, then select this condition.
 See more [here](doc/appendix_b.md#Parameters-setting).

+# Results interpretation

+Morley output consist of CSV tables and plots: histogramm, barplotsand heatmaps.
+Bars with whiskers correspond to the mean ± SD in 95% CI.
+Heatmap demonstrates the significant difference between groups: the dark color corresponds to p-value lower than 0.05, the light one shows no difference.